 But before you pick a ski destination, take a moment and think it through.
 You see, there are lots of ski resorts in Europe, 3,597 to be exact, with 439 of those being in Austria and they each vary in price and overall experience.

-However, to have your mind blown, we’ll recommend checking out ski resorts in Tyrol.
+However, to have your mind blown, we’ll recommend checking out those ones in Tyrol.
 Where is Tyrol you ask?
 Well, for starters, Tyrol is a state in Western Austria.
 It’s located in the Alps and its famous for its luxurious and breathtaking ski resorts, folk traditions and historic sites.
-But let’s focus on the ski resorts.

-In this piece, we’ll review the best resorts in Tyrol and also throw a guide on how to choose the best.
+In this piece, we’ll review the best ski resorts near Innsbruck and also throw a guide on how to choose the best.
 So stay with us and enjoy the read!

 How We Determine the Best Ski Resorts